-- I’m eligible for Fees Free but have still been invoiced by my tertiary education organisation.
+- I’m eligible for Fees Free but have still been invoiced by my tertiary education organisation (TEO).
 Why haven’t my fees been paid?

 - I withdrew from my study because of COVID-19.
-How can I get my Fees Free entitlement reinstated?
+Can I get my Fees Free entitlement reinstated?

-- My study was impacted due to COVID-19, how do I appeal my entitlement use?
+- My study was impacted by COVID-19.
+How do I appeal my entitlement use?